RedPepper77/RedPepper77/README.md

 ### Hi there 👋
+🌱 I’m currently learning how to write spark-jobs on python for learning Big Data
 <!--
 **RedPepper77/RedPepper77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.